 - Use a telephoto lens.

+The use of a telephoto lens.

 - The use of a telephoto lens is recommended for shooting from a distance.

 - Track the subject with the Area AF frame.

 Aim the center AF point over the subject, then press the shutter button halfway to start autofocusing in Area AF frame.
 During autofocusing, the beeper will continue beeping softly.
 If focus cannot be achieved, the focus indicator < > will blink.